-Read on for opportunities to network, learn, and connect with Columbians during this time of uncertainty, and be sure to check back frequently for new content.
-Be well.
+Read on for more opportunities to network, learn, and connect virtually with Columbians and check this page frequently for new content.

 CAA Arts Access connects artists, scholars, producers, and audiences through dynamic programs and resources.
 The Arts Access team has curated a selection of digital content to ensure you can still enjoy the arts in the coming months:

 From keynotes that left us inspired, compelling panels on timely global events, and webinars covering useful career strategies, countless Columbians have shared their valuable thought leadership with alumni over the years.
 Take a look at a few highlights below and visit the CAA YouTube page and Columbia University YouTube page for more content.

 Disruptive Digital Transformation virtual fireside chat with Eric Haller '18SPS, Executive Vice President and General Manager, Identify, Fraud, and DataLabs at Experian, Board Member, Board of Overseers, Columbia University School of Professional Studies and Oded Netzer, Arthur J. Samberg Professor of Business, Columbia Business School, advisor to global companies on data-driven decisions

 Interview with Columbia Alumnus and World-Renowned Chef Jacques Pépin ’70GS, ’72GSAS.

 Negotiating Your Career: The Columbia Career Coaches will show you how to improve your career negotiation skills and advocate for yourself in the new job market.

 Planetary Crises and the Columbia Climate School: Alex Halliday, Founding Dean of the Columbia Climate School, and moderator Rick Zednik ’94JRN discuss our planet’s future.